Spectral Alignment in Forward-Backward Representations via Temporal Abstraction: Introduction

 \section{Introduction}

-Understanding and controlling long-horizon behavior in complex environments requires representations that capture how present actions influence future outcomes.
-The \acf{SR} provides such a predictive structure by encoding discounted future state–action occupancies under a policy \citep{dayan1993improvinggeneralization}.
-By aggregating multi-step dynamics into a single linear operator, the SR reveals the global structure of the environment and provides a principled foundation for value computation across diverse reward functions.
-Beyond its original tabular formulation, SR-based methods have been extended to deep function approximation and applied to pixel-based control and robotic navigation \citep{kulkarni2016DeepSR, zhang2017deeprlwithsuccessor}, demonstrating their relevance in high-dimensional settings.
-This practical success underscores the importance of learning compact, stable approximations of the SR in continuous domains.
+Effective long-horizon control requires representations that map current actions to future outcomes.
+The \acf{SR} achieves this by encoding discounted future state--action occupancies \citep{dayan1993improvinggeneralization}, providing a structured foundation for value computation across diverse rewards.
+While SR-based methods have successfully scaled to high-dimensional control \citep{kulkarni2016DeepSR, zhang2017deeprlwithsuccessor}, continuous domains require representations that are both expressive and computationally tractable. \Acf{FB} representations address this by learning a low-rank factorization of the SR directly from interaction \citep{blier2021learning, touati2021learningone}.

-Scaling to continuous state–action spaces requires representations that are both expressive and computationally tractable.
-Classical formulations scale poorly with state-space size, motivating structured operator approximations. \Acf{FB} representations address this challenge by learning a low-rank factorization of the \ac{SR} directly from interaction \citep{blier2021learning, touati2021learningone}.
-By constraining the spectrum of the learned operator, FB aims to capture dominant long-horizon structure while discarding short-horizon dynamics.
-Yet a fundamental incompatibility exists: although FB enforces a low-rank constraint for tractability, the true SR in continuous environments often exhibits slow spectral decay.
-In such settings, high-frequency modes of the transition dynamics contribute significantly to the operator's complexity \citep{dubail2025shift}.

-In this work, we identify this spectral mismatch as a key source of difficulty in learning accurate low-rank SR representations with FB.
-We demonstrate empirically that increasing the capacity of FB networks by expanding the embedding dimension does not reliably improve performance.
-Instead, we observe a performance degradation beyond a certain capacity threshold.
-We argue that this is an artifact of high-capacity networks attempting to resolve high-frequency modes of the dynamics that are inherently difficult to predict.
-When coupled with bootstrapping, errors in these modes propagate through the Bellman updates and hinder accurate low-rank representation learning.
+However, a fundamental incompatibility exists: while FB assumes a low-rank constraint, the true SR in continuous environments is often high-rank with slow spectral decay \citep{dubail2025shift}.
+We identify this spectral mismatch as a primary bottleneck for FB.
+Empirically, we show that increasing network capacity does not reliably improve performance; instead, higher capacity can lead to performance degradation as networks attempt to resolve high-frequency dynamical components that are inherently difficult to predict.
+When coupled with bootstrapping, errors in these spectral components propagate through Bellman updates and destabilize the learning process.